-The objective of Management's Discussion and Analysis (the "MD&A") is to provide an overview of the financial position and activities of the System for the year ended August 31, 2017, with selected comparative information for the year ended August 31, 2016.
+The objective of Management's Discussion and Analysis (the "MD&A") is to provide an overview of the financial position and activities of the System as of and for the year ended August 31, 2017, with selected comparative information as of and for the year ended August 31, 2016.
 The MD&A was prepared by management and should be read in conjunction with the accompanying financial statements and notes.
 The emphasis of discussion about these financial statements will focus on current year data.
 Unless otherwise indicated, years in the MD&A refer to the fiscal years ended August 31.